-At Winlight, our optical manufacturing procedures allow us to make a wide variety of optical parts, whether plane, spherical, aspherical or even freeform.
+At Winlight Systems, our optical manufacturing procedures allow us to make a wide variety of optical parts, whether plane, spherical, aspherical or even freeform.

 Our workshop employs polishing processes that ensure accuracy to within several nanometers of the specified shape and several angstroms in surface roughness.

 By robotizing these techniques, we can make parts that are increasingly aspherical (up to several millimeters of deformation).

 Winlight Systems deploys high-performance metrology systems to guarantee the quality of optical manufacturing.
 These are mainly interferometry-based systems for the high-precision measurement of plane, spherical, aspherical and freeform parts.

 GRINDING & OPTICAL POLISHING

 Parts are first ground using 3 to 5-axis computer numerical control (CNC) machines.
 They are then polished, using the different techniques we deploy: